evasquezbaires/financialchat/README.md

 Prior to build/run the project in Visual Studio, please execute the prepared scripts (*FinancialChat.Sql*) in a new DB called **FinancialChatDB**.

 Update the connection string that is allocated in the *appsettings.json*.
-Update the Keys/Secrets for Service Bus (it will be send by separated e-mail)
+Update the Keys/Secrets for Service Bus (it will be send by separated e-mail).
+Update API endpoints in Blazor App.

 When you execute the project you can test the REST API endpoints directly in Swagger or maybe using Postman or any Rest client.
 You could:
 1. Create a new user (*/api/UserManagement/RegisterUser*)